(for veterinary information only)

 HOW THIS MEDICATION WORKS

 Theophylline is able to effect several actions that are helpful in a number of respiratory conditions.
 These beneficial effects are:

-The negative side effects of theophylline include: restlessness or caffeine-type jitters (this can be minimized by starting the medication at a lower dose and gradually increasing to the recommended dose), diuretic effect (some individuals only), upset stomach, racing heart rate with abnormal heart rhythm (also only some individuals).
+The less serious but still negative side effects of theophylline include: restlessness or caffeine-type jitters (this can be minimized by starting the medication at a lower dose and gradually increasing to the recommended dose), diuretic effect (some individuals only), and upset stomach (which can be mitigated by giving the medication with food).

 Humans are sensitive to these side effects and blood levels of theophylline are commonly monitored with blood tests.
 In dogs, however, no side effects are seen until blood levels are enormously out of range so few problems are observed in pets on theophylline.
 The problem is that different brands of theophylline may produce inconsistent blood levels.
 Some brands last too long, some do not last long enough.
 It is important to use a brand produces consistent therapeutic effects.
 Unfortunately, the brands that have documented pharmacokinetics in animals are no longer available so the best bet right now is to be sure you have an extended release tablet and see how well it works.
 If it works well for your pet, try to consistently get the same brand.
 If it does not work well or has side effects, it is reasonable to try another brand.